 - NCT Baby massage teacher

 In the second year (Level 5) locations will depend on which specialist pathway you choose and will be subject to having viable student numbers.

 The course starts in September and the academic year will run through until early July the following year.
 Your coursework is distributed evenly throughout the year to make sure you can work at your best and meet course targets.

-The full-time option will need around 30 hours study a week, consisting of self-directed study and around 3-4 days a month in tutorials/study days/assessment days.
+As it is a full-time course, you will need around 30 hours study a week, consisting of self-directed study and around 3-4 days a month in tutorials/study days/assessment days.
 You will also need to participate in some work-based learning.
-Full-time study will take just two years to achieve a foundation degree.
+It will take just two years to achieve a foundation degree.

 To help you make the most of the time available and support you to achieve your potential the University of Worcester has developed a range of Study Skills Advice Sheets to help you to plan and carry out your coursework and assessments.